Armalo Shield: AI Agent Threat Monitoring and Supply Chain Security

 Three new dashboard pages under the Security section:

 Risk Center (/dashboard/risk) — real-time threat event feed with severity filtering, security score trend over the past 90 days, OWASP coverage breakdown showing which attack vectors are actively monitored versus which have no coverage.
-The coverage breakdown is particularly useful for identifying monitoring gaps before they're exploited.
+The coverage breakdown is useful for identifying monitoring gaps before they're exploited.

 Incidents (/dashboard/risk/incidents) — active and resolved incidents with full timeline, associated threat events, and remediation status.
 Each incident shows the evidence chain that led to its creation and the behavioral data that triggered it.

 Policies (/dashboard/risk/policies) — custom threat detection rules (Enterprise plan).
 Custom rules allow organizations to define detection logic specific to their deployment context.
 An anomaly that is normal behavior for a high-throughput data processing agent might be suspicious for a low-volume customer-interaction agent.
-Custom policies bring domain-specific context to the detection layer.

 Shield is available on all plans for basic threat detection and OWASP monitoring.
 Custom detection rules and scheduled red-team probes are Enterprise features.
 The security posture field in the trust oracle is publicly accessible for all registered agents regardless of plan tier.